riskrate/riskrate-data-python/README.md

 raw_result = data_client.make_query(my_query).execute()
 ```

-`execute()` returns a dictionary, which is useful, because it allows you to skip serialization and pass the data directly into `pandas.DataFrame()`.
+`execute()` returns a dictionary.
 Don't forget that this is a GraphQL response, so you have to select the data yourself:

 ```python
 companies = raw_result['data']['company']